-Day 4: Siracusa
+Day 4: Siracusa (Syracuse)

 Day 5: Taormina

-Day 6: Etna & Beach
+Day 6: Mount Etna & Beach time

-Day 7: Noto & last local experience
+Day 7: Noto & A Local Experience

 Let’s take the last day easy.
 Revisit places nearby you fell in love with, give goodbyes to your cute town and relax before a trip back home.